 The Nurse Anesthesia Program has been established in conformance with all standards and criteria of the Council on Accreditation of Nurse Anesthesia Educational Programs.
 The focus of the program is on excellence in clinical performance and evidence based practice.
-The 27-month program of study is rigorous and highly clinically focused.
-In the first year, students receive a firm foundation in relevant basic and anesthesia science along with intensive simulation and clinical experience in the Portland metropolitan area, including OHSU Hospital, Portland Veteran's Administration Medical Center, Kaiser Sunnyside Medical Center, and Kaiser Westside Medical Center.
+The 36-month program of study is rigorous and highly clinically focused.

+In the first year, students receive a firm foundation in relevant basic and anesthesia science along with intensive simulation experience.
+The second year incorporates clinical experiences in the Portland metropolitan area, including OHSU Hospital, Portland, Veteran's Administration Medical Center, Kaiser Sunnyside Medical Center, and Kaiser Westside Medical Center.

-The second year begins a five-quarter sequence of clinical rotations designed to provide the student with a wide variety and depth of anesthesia experiences.
-Throughout this second year, clinical experiences foster the integration of advanced evidence-based nurse anesthesia content into clinical practice.
+The third year begins a four-quarter sequence of clinical rotations designed to provide opportunity to integrate advanced evidence-based nurse anesthesia content into clinical practice.
 Clinical experiences will be obtained at outstanding anesthesia sites that provide diverse experiences and specialty rotations.
-Some locations are in or near Portland.
-Ore. including Legacy Good Samaritan Hospital and Willamette Valley Medical Center (McMinnville, Ore).
-Students will travel to sites outside of the area to Asante Three Rivers Medical Center (Grants Pass, Ore.) and St. Luke's Boise Medical Center (Boise, ID).
-Some students will also have the opportunity to rotate to enrichment sites at Seattle Children's Hospital and the University of Washington Medical Center (Seattle, Wash.), Providence Hood River Memorial Hospital (Hood River, Ore.), Providence Newberg Medical Center (Newberg, Ore.), Legacy Silverton Hospital (Silverton, Ore.), Curry General Hospital (Gold Beach, Ore.), Samaritan Pacific Community Hospital (Newport, Ore.), Prosser Memorial Hospital (Prosser, Wash.) and Good Shepherd Medical Center (Hermiston, Ore.).
+Some locations are in or near Portland, Ore. including Doernbecher Children's Hospital, Legacy Good Samaritan Hospital and Willamette Valley Medical Center (McMinnville, Ore).
+Students will travel to sites outside of the area too including Asante Three Rivers Medical Center (Grants Pass, Ore.) and St. Luke's Boise Medical Center (Boise, ID).
+Some students will also have the opportunity to rotate to enrichment sites at Seattle Children's Hospital and the University of Washington Medical Center (Seattle, Wash.), Providence Hood River Memorial Hospital (Hood River, Ore.), Providence Newberg Medical Center (Newberg, Ore.), Legacy Silverton Hospital (Silverton, Ore.), Curry General Hospital (Gold Beach, Ore.), Samaritan Pacific Community Hospital (Newport, Ore.), Prosser Memorial Hospital (Prosser, Wash.), Good Shepherd Medical Center (Hermiston, Ore.), and Hillcrest Medical Center, (Tulsa, Okla.).
 Expenses associated with travel, housing and living at distant sites are the student's responsibility.